Updated as of 5/11/20

 - CASA (and CPS) are expected to write and file timely court reports for hearings as usual.

-- TMC and PMC hearings (and CPS portion of Judge Byrne’s crossover hearings) will occur by email, which will be initiated by the Court.
+- TMC, PMC and COS hearings (and CPS portion of Judge Byrne’s crossover hearings) will occur by email.
 Parties, including CASA, will participate in hearings by replying all with updates, specific requests for new orders or changes to existing orders, and responses to questions posed by the Court.

-- Email communications for each hearing will conclude at 5 pm on the scheduled hearing date, and the Court will make orders after that time and within 2 business days.
+- Email communications for each hearing will conclude in the afternoon of the scheduled hearing date, and the Court will make orders after that time and within 2 business days.
 The ADA will draft and circulate the Court’s orders.
 Court staff will notify the parties of next hearing dates and case dismissal dates, as applicable.

 Protocols specific to Judge Byrne’s hearings: